EricLindskog/REEFT-360/README.md

 - Make sure to copy all output files between recordings as they will be overwritten when running in eval mode.

-- run the scene in unity.
+- Run the scene in unity.

 # Finally

-We kindly ask that should you mention our framework or use our code, in your publication, that you would reference the following paper:
+Should you mention or use our framework, code, or datasets in your work, we kindly ask that you reference the following paper in your publication:
 Eric Lindskog and Niklas Carlsson, *“REEFT-360: Real-time Emulation and Evaluation Framework for Tile-based 360 Streaming under Time-varying Conditions”*, Proc.
 ACM Multimedia Systems Conference (ACM MMSys), Istanbul, Turkey, Sept/Oct.
 2021.